High Visibility

-High Visibility is an album released by the Swedish rock band The Hellacopters and the first studio album to feature the new guitarist Robert Dahlqvist.
+High Visibility is the fourth album released by the Swedish rock band The Hellacopters and the first studio album to feature new guitarist Robert Dahlqvist.
 The album was released on both CD and vinyl; the first vinyl release featured the music on three sides and an etching of the band's logo on the fourth, the second was a 2×180g issue but without the etching.
 Both versions also contained the bonus track "No Dogs".
 There was also a limited edition from Gearhead Records on red vinyl without the bonus track.
 The Japanese version of the CD also features "A Cross for Cain" as a bonus track.